Configure CloudGuard Network for GCP MIG

 1. Select the region where you deployed the Security Gateway's Auto Scaling MIG.

-2. From the Instance group list, select the deployed Security Gateway's Auto Scaling Managed Instance Group (MIG) and select TCP/UDP protocol.
+2. From the Instance group list, select the deployed Security Gateway's Auto Scaling Managed Instance Group (MIG) and select the TCP/UDP protocol.

 3. In the Health check, click Create a new health check.